-Step 5.
-Complete the online housing application.
 Visit your new WebAdvisor account and select "Residential Life" found within the "Students" tab.
-Within Residential Life find and select "Housing Application".
-When you reach the confirmation page, print the page and mail this document with your $750 deposit.
+Then select "Housing Application".
+When you reach the confirmation page, print the page and mail this document with your $600 deposit.

 The first tuition payment and your student accounts billing worksheet for the fall semester are due July 15; the first tuition payment for the spring semester is due November 1.

-Step 7.
-Submit the billing worksheet and sign up for Rave.
-Rave is the campuswide emergency response network the college has in place to quickly inform the community about any situation that poses a threat to safety.
+Rave is the campus-wide emergency response network the college has in place to quickly inform the community about any situation that poses a threat to safety.